Texas Sweet and Spicy Meatballs

 I like using an ice cream scooper to form the meatballs.
 Then finish using my hands

 Making the best sauce possible starts with an excellent plain tomato sauce.
 I have the very best technique and the recipe you'll find anywhere on the internet right here.
 Just click the photo below or right here to get the recipe and technique.

 Start with adding your tomato sauce to a large bowl

-Next ingredient is our special ingredient.
-To some this might sound odd, but I’m tell you you’ll love it if you like pineapple.
-It’s the ingredient that makes this sweet.
-When dinner is served, you’ll be fighting over the cooked pieces of pineapple.
+The next ingredient is our special ingredient.
+To some, this might sound odd, but I'm telling you you'll love it if you like pineapple.
+It's the ingredient that makes this sweet.
+When dinner is served, you'll be fighting over the cooked pieces of pineapple.

 One more ingredient to help balance out the flavors and spice, turbinado sugar.

-Stir all the sauce ingredient together and take a taste.
+Stir all the sauce ingredients together and take a taste.
 Does it taste good?
 Need more turbinado sugar?
 More adobe sauce?
 More chipotles?
 A bit of salt?